ssc-meetups-community/meetups/index.md

       * Location: Hashigo Zake
     * Previous meetups:
         * Thursday, April 20, 2017, 6PM
-    * Contact: CalebWithersNZ on Facebook, calebwithers[ a t ]gmail.com, 0221371337
+    * Contact: CalebWithersNZ on Facebook, calebwithers (at) gmail.com, 0221371337
         * Consider making contact if you're showing up for the first time, so you can be kept in the loop if there are any last-minute location changes etc.

 * Zurich [LW]